Mary Crowell Van Benschoten

 Mary Crowell Van Benschoten (née, Crowell; November 18, 1840 – March 29, 1921) was an American author and clubwoman.
-Through her pen, she led an active life, contributing to various papers and publishing a paper herself at one time.
+She contributed to various papers and published a paper herself at one time.
 She was a charter member of the Illinois Woman's Press Association.

 Early life and education

 Mary Crowell was born in Brooklyn, New York, November 18, 1840.
 Her parents were William Whitney Crowell and Elizabeth (Owens) Crowell.
 William's father was John Crowell of Brunswick, Maine, and his grandfather, Thomas Crowell, was an instructor in Bowdoin College.

 She was educated in Brooklyn and New York City.
 In youth, she displayed dramatic and elocutionary talents, and gave many entertaining shows which aided charities.